 - Sponsor new Promoters and Customers in countries where Pruvit is currently authorized to do business or becomes authorized to do business in the future.

 - No feature of the Pruvit Compensation Plan constitutes a personal purchase requirement to become a Promoter, move up in rank, or otherwise fully participate in the Compensation Plan.
 No product purchase is required of anyone at any time to fully participate as a Promoter.

-4.2 Pruvit Account Renewals and Termination of the Promoter’s Pruvit Account Due to Nonpayment of the Annual Membership Renewal Fee.
+4.2 Pruvit Account Renewals and Downgrade of the Promoter’s Pruvit Account to a Customer Level Due to Nonpayment of the Annual Membership Renewal Fee

 4.3 Effect of Termination

-- Shall have no right, title, claim or interest to any commission or bonus, including Pruvit bucks, from the sales generated by the Promoter’s former Organization or any other payments in association with the Promoter’s terminated Account;
+- Shall have no right, title, claim, or interest to any commission or bonus, including Pruvit points, from the sales generated by the Promoter’s former Organization or any other payments in association with the Promoter’s terminated Account;

 - Effectively waives any and all claims to property rights or any interest in or to the Promoter’s former downline Organization and Account; and